nehatomar8810/SymptoSphere/ReadMe.md

 ### 6. Run the Application:
-    First, Run the FastAPI Server using command prompt in VS Code: uvicorn FastAPI.main:app --reload After successfull run of FastAPI Server, run front-end of the Application.
+    First, Run the FastAPI Server using command prompt in VS Code: uvicorn FastAPI.main:app --reload After successfull run of FastAPI Server, run front-end of the Application."# SymptoSphere"